YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 ---

 ---
 > Extraction of drivable road boundary is important for self-driving cars.
-In this papers, the authors proposes a convolutional recurrent network that extracts the road boundary from LiDAR and camera images.
+In this paper, the authors propose a convolutional recurrent network that extracts the road boundary from LiDAR and camera images.

 ## Preliminary
 Before we begin, prepare **a cup of coffee** that will help us through the paper.